Great Torrington: Employment

 Torrington has long been a factory town.
 In the nineteenth century it was a centre of the glove making industry.
 The major employer today is Dartington Crystal, but the shops in the town centre also provide a source of employment.
-Most of the shops are locally owned; however, there are branches of The Co-operative Food, Lidl, Spar and Lloyds Pharmacy.
+Most of the shops are locally owned; however, there are branches of The Co-operative Food and Lidl.
 Large factories have deserted the town in recent years including the meat factory after a fire, and the milk factory which also caught fire has moved its production elsewhere.
 Various converted and purpose-built care homes in the town also provide a significant source of employment.

 In 2006, Tesco sought to open a 30000 sqft store in the town; however, this was opposed by many locals and the planning application was rejected.

 Sports and culture

 Local radio is provided by The Voice, a station based in nearby Barnstaple that broadcasts across North Devon on FM and DAB.
 Most of the content on the station is locally produced.

+Local news and television programmes are provided by BBC South West and ITV West Country.
+Television signals are received from the nearby Huntshaw Cross TV transmitter situated north east of the town.

+BBC Local Radio station that broadcast to the town is BBC Radio Devon on 94.8 FM.

 The regional radio station Heart West can be received in the town on FM and DAB.
 The station is a part of the Heart network and broadcasts across the South West of England.
 Most of the shows broadcast are national shows from the Heart London studios, rather than region-specific ones.
 Region-specific content includes the weekday Drivetime show produced in Bristol, and local advertising.

 The local newspaper is the North Devon Journal also based in Barnstaple.
 The Western Morning News is a regional paper widely available.
 Most households receive a copy of the North Devon Gazette every week.
 The Crier is the community newsletter and diary delivered free to most households in the town and surrounding area for ten months of the year.

 Torrington's football teams are Torrington F.C. and Torridgeside A.F.C.
 There are also rugby, netball, tennis and swimming teams.
 Torrington nine-hole Golf Course is 1.2 mi northwest of the town centre.
 Great Torrington Bowling Club, established in 1645, is the third oldest bowling club in England.
+As of 2024 Torrington is also home to North Devon’s first and only Baseball Club, the Torrington Riptides.
+Torrington has a running and athletics club, Torrington AAC, who train weekly in and around the town.

 Great Torrington is twinned with the French port town of Roscoff, situated in northern Brittany.
 Roscoff is served by the Brittany Ferries service from Plymouth and is a popular destination for school trips from the area.